Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 For example, when you do a search for “weight loss programs,” Google will use a lot of ranking factors to find the most relevant, in-depth and useful search results, based on user engagement rates for each possible result.

 Here’s another example: “Amazon Kindle e-readers reviews” and “Kindle Paperwhite reviews” are two different, high volume keywords.
 A critical glance tells you that “Amazon kindle e-readers reviews” isn’t specific.
+A long-tail keyword phrase might better target search term users.
 The searcher may be looking to buy the Kindle DX, Kindle Fire HD or the Paperwhite.

 When you write a piece of content for that keyword, you can turn it into a top-list post.
 For example: